 In the end, only you know your business situation well enough to choose between Freshbooks and Quickbooks.

 The truth is, you probably can’t really go wrong with either of them.
 Both have their strengths and both have their weaknesses.
+If neither seem like a fit, there are plenty of Quickbooks alternatives out there too.

 But that can be a pretty disappointing answer if you’re really having some decision paralysis here.
 So… here’s our overall recommendation: